MK-467-Woofya/gamification-tool/README.md

 With the docker containers running try the endpoints in browser:

-- Web: http://localhost:8080/ - should render but doesn't have a registered endpoint
 - API: http://localhost:8000/ - should render but doesn't have a registered endpoint
 - Frontend - http://localhost:3000/ - should display login page

 ### Admin access

-Admin endpoints can be reached at http://localhost:8000/admin/ and http://localhost:8080/admin/ respectively
+Admin endpoints can be reached at http://localhost:8000/admin/

 ### User access
-The endpoints are accessible by users but not authorized from the browser due to the JWT authorization in the web backend application (localhost:8080) and the API Key in the API application (localhost:8000).
+The endpoints are accessible by users but not authorized from the browser due to the API Key needed in request headers in the API application (localhost:8000).

 ### Postman
 So that leaves Postman for testing endpoints.